rkiel/npm-power-config/README.md

 test -> port : 8080
 ```

-Again, you were only prompted for the one environment but the output does not include the environment itself.
+Again, you were only prompted for the one environment but now the output does not include the environment itself.

 ```json
 {